Part-time motor trade insurance for flexible cover

 Is there a limit on how many vehicles I can buy and sell on a part-time policy?

-This varies by insurer and policy.
+This varies by insurer.
 Some part-time policies include restrictions on the number of vehicles you can have in stock at any one time or the number of transactions per year.
 Our team will make sure the policy we arrange accurately reflects your trading volume so you're properly covered.

 How do I prove I'm a legitimate part-time motor trader?